 The primary symptoms of paranoid schizophrenia are auditory hallucinations (hearing voices that others do not) and delusions (false beliefs that a person holds despite evidence to the contrary) of being persecuted or plotted against.
 Patients may also have grandiose (over-the-top) delusions, which may include themes of jealousy or religion.

-Patients may have more than one delusion, but there is usually a common theme among delusions.
-Patients may also experience hallucinations, but the hallucinations usually have the same theme as the delusions.
+- Patients may have more than one delusion, but there is usually a common theme among delusions.
+Patients may also experience hallucinations, but the hallucinations typically have the same theme as the delusions.

-Other symptoms of paranoid schizophrenia include anxiety, anger, aloofness, disorganized thinking and behavior, and a decline in functioning.
-People with the condition also tend to be more argumentative, difficult and patronizing.
+- Other symptoms of paranoid schizophrenia include anxiety, anger, aloofness, disorganized thinking and behaviour, and a decline in functioning.
+People with the condition also tend to be more argumentative, difficult and patronising.
 Interpersonal interactions may have a formal or intense quality.
 Research also indicates that people with schizophrenia may have difficulty interpreting others’ body language.

-Patients with paranoid schizophrenia usually do not have symptoms that are present in other types of schizophrenia, such as disorganized speech, “flat affect” (reduced expression of emotion) and disorganized behavior.
+- Patients with paranoid schizophrenia usually do not have symptoms that are present in other types of schizophrenia, such as disorganized speech, “flat affect” (reduced expression of emotion) and disorganised behaviour.

-Patients with paranoid schizophrenia may exhibit negative symptoms (symptoms that involve a loss of normal emotional and behavioral functioning), but they are less prominent than other symptoms.
+- Patients with paranoid schizophrenia may exhibit negative symptoms (symptoms that involve a loss of normal emotional and behavioural functioning), but they are less prominent than other signs.